 6. Make it discoverable (links, emails)

 A referral program is worthless if your customers are unaware of it.
 You should have a dedicated referral program area on your website.
 In addition to this, you need to make the program discoverable to any customer.
 When the customers visit your website can they easily see it?
 Is it in your menu?
-In the example below, we can see that Atlas proudly displays their referral program along with their shopping cart.
+In the example below, we can see that Atlas proudly displays its referral program along with their shopping cart.
 It is easily discoverable.

 In addition to prominently displaying it on your website, consider what your customers have access to.
 Are they on Facebook and twitter or are you able to connect with them better through emails?
 Do you send out “thank you” emails to your customers after they make a purchase from your ecommerce store?
 This may be a great time to notify them of your referral program.
 Do you manage a blog along with your store?
 Creating a blog post about the program is a great way to spread the word.
 You should start with the most effective methods of communicating with your customers and then utilize all the channels of communication as an opportunity to share your program.